Tom Petty: 1991–2017: Move to Warner Bros. Records

 In 1989, while still under contract to MCA, Petty secretly signed a lucrative deal with Warner Bros.
 Records, to which the Traveling Wilburys had been signed.
-His first album on his new label, 1994's Wildflowers (Petty's second of three solo albums), included the highly beloved title track, as well as the singles "You Don't Know How It Feels", "You Wreck Me", "It's Good to Be King", and "A Higher Place".
+His first album on his new label, 1994's Wildflowers, Petty's second of three solo albums, included the highly beloved title track, as well as the singles "You Don't Know How It Feels", "You Wreck Me", "It's Good to Be King", and "A Higher Place".
 The album, produced by Rick Rubin, sold over three million copies in the United States.

-In 1996, Petty, with the Heartbreakers, released a soundtrack to the movie She's the One, starring Cameron Diaz and Jennifer Aniston (see Songs and Music from "She's the One").
-The album's singles were "Walls (Circus)" (featuring Lindsey Buckingham), "Climb that Hill", and a song written by Lucinda Williams, "Change the Locks".
+In 1996, Petty, with the Heartbreakers, released a soundtrack to the movie She's the One starring Cameron Diaz and Jennifer Aniston (see Songs and Music from "She's the One").
+The album's singles were "Walls (Circus)" featuring Lindsey Buckingham, "Climb that Hill", and a song written by Lucinda Williams, "Change the Locks".
 The album also included a cover of "Asshole", a song by Beck.
-The same year, the band accompanied Johnny Cash on Unchained (provisionally titled "Petty Cash"), for which Cash would win a Grammy for Best Country Album (Cash would later cover Petty's "I Won't Back Down" on American III: Solitary Man).
+The same year, the band accompanied Johnny Cash on Unchained, provisionally titled "Petty Cash", for which Cash won a Grammy for Best Country Album.
+Cash later covered Petty's "I Won't Back Down" on American III: Solitary Man.

 In 1999, Tom Petty and the Heartbreakers released their last album with Rubin at the helm, Echo.
-Two songs were released as singles in the U.S., "Room at the Top" and "Free Girl Now".
-The album reached number 10 in the U.S. album charts.
+Two songs were released as singles in the US, "Room at the Top" and "Free Girl Now".
+The album reached number 10 on the US album charts.

 Tom Petty and the Heartbreakers played "I Won't Back Down" at the America: A Tribute to Heroes benefit concert for victims of the September 11, 2001 attacks.
 The following year, they played "Taxman", "I Need You" and "Handle with Care" (joined for the last by Jeff Lynne, Dhani Harrison, and Jim Keltner) at the Concert for George in honor of Petty's friend and former bandmate George Harrison.

-Petty's 2002 release, The Last DJ, was an album-length critique of the practices within the music industry.
+Petty's 2002 release, The Last DJ, was an album-length critique of practices within the music industry.
 The title track, inspired by Los Angeles radio personality Jim Ladd, bemoaned the end of the freedom that radio DJs once had to personally select songs for their station's playlists.
 The album peaked at number nine on the Billboard 200 album chart in the United States.